wjdenny/wjdenny.github.io/content/@2021shuck_stealth.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "\"Stealth\" Faculty Development in Adopting Plurilingual Disposition: Collaboration on a Student Conference on Language"
-  - "\"Stealth\" Faculty Development in Adopting Plurilingual Disposition: Collaboration on a Student Conference on Language"
+draft: false
 ---
 # "Stealth" Faculty Development in Adopting Plurilingual Disposition: Collaboration on a Student Conference on Language